tswater/wrf_hydro_run/README.txt

 All output should be in the OUT folder created by running run_wrf.py

+To Postprocess the data (improve chunking for i/o, remove unecessary variables) run (int the main folder) scripts/wrf_postprocess.py

-To clean the output AND preprocessing from the folder, run scripts/clean.py
+To clean the output AND preprocessing from the folder, run scripts/clean.py Note that you may need to change the run directory listed in clean.py